 • Avoid tick habitats, which include brushy, overgrown, grassy and woody areas.

-• Remove leaves, tall grass, and brush from work areas.
+• Remove tall grass and brush from work areas.

 • Wear light-colored clothing to see ticks more easily.